Toggle menu

 • publish information annually to demonstrate its compliance with the general equality duty

-• Publish and prepare one or more objectives that it thinks it needs to achieve to further any of the aims of the general equality duty.
-This must be done by 6 April 2012 and at least every four years after that.
+• publish and prepare one or more objectives that it thinks it needs to achieve to further any of the aims of the general equality duty.
+This must be done at least every four years.